-Freddie Mehlig is in his final year of Law at the University of Bristol.
-He completed vacation schemes with Kennedys and Capsticks in 2014, and will begin his training contract with Kennedys in September 2016.
+Freddie Mehlig studied Law at the University of Bristol.
+He completed vacation schemes with Kennedys and Capsticks in 2014, and began his training contract with Kennedys in September 2016.
 He is therefore well-placed to share with us his advice on all things vacation schemes…

 As good bargains go, vacation schemes stand out as amazing 3-for-1 deals: for just a few weeks of your time, you get to improve your resume, brush up your legal skills and, best of all, you can see first-hand what life's truly like at your favourite law firm before committing to the full training contract experience.